SodiumZH/NFF-Girls/wiki/gameplay-en.md

 A helmet giving the wearer Effects Strength II, Haste II, Undead Affinity and **Wither I**.
 If the wearer is standing on the Soul Carpet, it will not catch Wither effect.

 It's other properties are identical to Leather Helmet.

+### Weapons & Tools

+#### Necromancer's Wand

+On usage it can shoot a magic ball which adds Wither III for 5s on hitting living entity.
+If the user is wearing a Necromancer's Hat, it will add Wither IV instead of III.

+Each time used, the user will take a damage of 2.

+Durability: 64 (accepting Unbreaking enchantment)

+It will be unable to use if leaving only 1 durability, preventing it from breaking.